 In this section we introduce the experimental setting used to estimate the cell membrane permeability to $\COtwo$ along with a number of other model parameters, and provide the corresponding mathematical description.

-The experiment start with a homogeneous solution containing carbon dioxide ($\COtwo$), bicarbonate ($\bicarbonate$), carbonic acid ($\carbacid$), hydrogen ion ($\proton$), a non-specified pH buffer other than bicarbonate (${\rm A}^-$), and its the relative acid (${\rm HA}$) in equilibrium with known initial concentrations.
-In the standard experiment, the {\em X. leavis} oocyte is immersed in this solution, and the micro-electrode measuring the membrane surface pH is already in place.
+The experiment starts with a homogeneous solution containing carbon dioxide ($\COtwo$), bicarbonate ($\bicarbonate$), carbonic acid ($\carbacid$), hydrogen ion ($\proton$), a non-specified pH buffer other than bicarbonate (${\rm A}^-$), and the relative acid (${\rm HA}$) in equilibrium with known initial concentrations.
+In the standard experiment, the {\em X. laevis} oocyte is immersed in this solution, and the micro-electrode measuring the membrane surface pH is already in place.
 The interior of the cell is assumed to consist of a solution of the same species as the exterior, but with different known equilibrium concentrations.

 The chemical reactions tracked during the experiment are

 which occur both inside and outside the cell; the reaction rates $k_1$ and $k_{-1}$ of the first reaction are affected by the presence of carbonic anhydrases (CA) which have different concentrations and spatial distributions as explained later.